-Gerald Davies supervises 3 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Gerald Davies supervises 2 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Gerry currently supervises three practice based PhD students specialising in drawing: Sarah Casey developing a practice based methodology integrating procedures from medicine and conservation sciences into a drawing practice investigating notions of delicacy and preservation.
 Neil Hodgson using drawing to document and transcribe improvised and ad-hoc structures (sheds, lock-ups, pigeon coops) found in marginal environments at, or beyond, the 'pale' of cities.
 Osman Ahmed who, using drawing, interviews and fieldwork, seeks to catalogue and communicate experiences of fear, flight and displacement among Iraqi Kurds.
 These research students, along with others in the faculty and beyond, form the basis of a research group, provisionally titled Drawing's Mobility.
 All are working at drawing's cutting edge asking questions of 'where can drawing go?' and, to quote Sarah Casey, 'what can drawing do?'